Ex-Missouri Gov. Greitens announces 2022 US Senate bid

 Greitens defeated establishment Republicans in the primary before winning in November.
 By the end of his first year in office, Greitens was getting buzz as a potential future presidential contender.

 It all began to fall apart in January 2018 when a St. Louis TV station aired a report about an extramarital affair with his hairdresser in 2015, before he was elected.
-A month later, St. Louis Circuit Attorney Kim Gardner, a grand jury indicted Greitens for invasion of privacy, accusing him of taking a compromising photo of the woman and threatening to use it as blackmail if she ever spoke of the encounter.
+A month later, a grand jury indicted Greitens for invasion of privacy, accusing him of taking a compromising photo of the woman and threatening to use it as blackmail if she ever spoke of the encounter.

 Greitens admitted to the affair (he and his wife, Sheena, divorced last year) but denied criminal wrongdoing and accused Gardner, a Democrat, of a politically motivated prosecution.